Mental Health

 At this point, you’re probably feeling like you don’t matter.
 And you shouldn’t be here.
 I know how real those feelings can feel.
 That’s what depression does.
 Depression behind closed doors is what people don’t talk about but should.

 It should be talked about to raise awareness.
-No one knows how depression takes over your whole body making you want to just stay in bed and drown in your own tears.
+No one knows how depression takes over your whole body making you want to just stay in bed and drown in your tears.
 No one talks about how you think about things that would never cross your mind on a regular day.
 The isolation and withdrawal.
 The daily confusion, sadness, and discomfort.

 I get it.
 I understand how you feel completely.
 All of it.
 But you have got to get yourself together and pull yourself out of this!
-Of course, I know that is totally easier said than done.
+Of course, I know that is easier said than done.
 But you have to try.

 What To Remember When You’re Too Depressed & Ready To Give Up